-19 When preparing working standards, a record must be kept of the identity and amount of all solutions and solvents employed.
-The solvent(s) must be appropriate to the analyte (solubility, no reaction) and method of analysis, and be compatible with the determination system used.
+20. When preparing working standards, a record must be kept of the identity and amount of all solutions and solvents employed.
+The solvent(s) must be appropriate to the analyte (solubility, no reaction) and method of analysis.
 The standards must be labelled indelibly, allocated an expiry date and stored at low temperature in the dark in containers that prevent any loss of solvent and entry of water.
 Septum closures are particularly prone to evaporation losses (in addition to being a source of contamination) and should be replaced as soon as practicable after piercing, if solutions are to be retained.
 Following equilibration to room temperature, solutions must be re-mixed and a check made to ensure that no analyte remains undissolved, especially where solubility at low temperatures is limited.

-20 At method development or validation, or for analytes new to the laboratory, the response detected should be shown to be due to the analyte, rather than to an impurity or artefact.
-If the techniques used can lead to degradation of the analyte during extraction, clean-up or separation, and they generate a product that is commonly found in residues but which is excluded from the residue definition, positive results must be confirmed using techniques that avoid this problem.
+21. At method development or validation, or for analytes new to the laboratory, the response detected should be shown to be due to the analyte, rather than to an impurity or artefact.
+If the techniques used can lead to degradation of the analyte during extraction, clean-up or separation, and they generate a product that is commonly found in samples but which is excluded from the residue definition, positive results must be confirmed using techniques that avoid this problem.